hadilbouasker/NS-3-Kubernetes-pod/README.md

 Follow these steps to replace a file inside the docker image permanently:

-Run a container from the image:
+### 1) Run a container from the image:

-    docker run -it --name my-container hadilbouasker/ns3-app:v7.0 bash
+    docker run -it --name my-container hadilbouasker/ns3-app:v10.8 bash

-Remove the old file inside the container:
+### 2) Remove the old file inside the container:

-    rm -rf /ns-3-dev/output_with_UE.csv
+    rm -rf /ns-3-dev/one_month.csv

-open another terminal without exiting the running container and and copy the new file from your local machine:
+### 3) open another terminal without exiting the running container and copy the modified file from your local machine:

-    docker cp /home/user/new_output_with_UE.csv my-container:/ns-3-dev/output_with_UE.csv
+    docker cp /home/user/new_one_month.csv my-container:/ns-3-dev/one_month.csv

-now go back to the other terminal and exit the container:
+### 4) Now go back to the other terminal and exit the container:

     exit

-Commit the modified container to a new image:
+### 5) Commit the modified container to a new image:

-    docker commit my-container hadilbouasker/ns3-app:v7.1
+    docker commit my-container hadilbouasker/ns3-app:v11.0

-Run a new container from the modified image to verify:
+### 6) Run a new container from the modified image to verify:

-    docker run -it hadilbouasker/ns3-app:v7.1 bash
+    docker run -it hadilbouasker/ns3-app:v10.8 bash
-    ls -lah /ns-3-dev/output_with_UE.csv
+    ls -lah /ns-3-dev/one_month.csv

-You can push the new image to your own DockerHub:
+### 7) You can push the new image to your own DockerHub:

     docker login
-    docker push your-dockerhub-username/ns3-app:v7.1
+    docker push your-dockerhub-username/ns3-app:v11.0
-Lastly, to deploy the pod with the new image, you have to change the image name in the pod's manifest file.
+### 8) Lastly, to deploy the pod with the new image, you have to change the image name in the pod's manifest file.

 ## Cleanup